udontur/turix/README.md

 - [ ] hyprshot: hyprshot packages are not includeded by the flake
 - [ ] flake: I dont really understand what is going in the `flake.nix`
 - [x] reb: Git sync error handling
+- [x] powerKey: Disable because your friends shuts down your PC with the press of a button
+- [ ] Emoji emoji picker not working on vscode

 ### ✨ Features
 - [x] NixOS generation garbage collector
 - [x] Emoji, Text, and Image clipboard
+- [ ] Make hyprland use flake
-- [ ] Find a way to update individual packages (Yes, I did not rtfm)
+- [ ] Use a better emoji picker that acutally works
+- [ ] Merge the laptop config with host specific config files

+### 🎇 Features that I have no idea how to add
 - [ ] Set default applications without crashing home manager (mime apps does crash it)
-- [ ] Integrate emoji picker with wofi (or use rofi)
-- [ ] Merge the laptop config with host specific config files
 - [ ] Make zen declarative (thinking of copying the firefox profiles automatically)

 ## 🤨 Tips and Tricks